muraii/pythonista/README.md

 3. In Pythonista, go to `Settings / Share Extension / Shortcuts` and add the script you created in the step above.
 4. Tap the link above to the Shortcut and add to Shortcuts.
 5. Open Newsly and find a story worth sharing.
-6. Open the Share Sheet and choose `Run Pythonista Script".
+6. Open the Share Sheet and choose `Run Pythonista Script`.
 Choose the Python script you created above.

 With any luck I haven't skipped any steps or settings and everything is flawless.
 If not, feel free to file an issue.